mr-joshcrane/templater/README.md

 1. Start with a raw CSV
 ![Start with a CSV](docs/csv.png)
+___
-2. Run templater from the directory containing your collection of CSV files
+2. Run templater from the directory containing your collection of CSV files, optionally specifying names of any JSON blobs to unpack

+    `$ templater Career`
+___
 3. Get a nice DBT model and project config files in return!
 ![Start with a CSV](docs/sql_models.png)